BMwendwaM/Alx_DjangoLearnLab/social_media_api/README.md

 from newest to oldest.
 All endpoints require authentication via token in the Authorization header.
 This setup ensures users can only interact with accounts they follow and provides a dynamic, personalized feed, while maintaining secure access control and efficient database queries.

+Users can like or unlike posts by sending POST requests to '/api/posts/<post_id>/like/' or '/api/posts/
+<post_id>/unlike/'.
+Every like triggers a notification to the post author, which can be fetched at '/api/notifications/'.
+All actions require authentication via token in the Authorization header.
+The notifications endpoint returns the most recent interactions first, keeping users informed and engaged with relevant activities on the platform.